Arda-Gokalp-Batmaz-AGB/DeSmell-Compose-Code-Smell-Detector/README.md

 DeSmell integrates seamlessly with Android Lint, providing real-time feedback during development and automated quality checks in continuous integration pipelines.

 > 📘 **📖 Smell Detection Catalog**: For comprehensive documentation with detailed explanations, code examples, and metrics for all code smells, visit the [**DeSmell Smell Detection Catalog**](https://arda-gokalp-batmaz-agb.github.io/DeSmell-Compose-Code-Smell-Detector/) on GitHub Pages.
-The catalog includes the **Reactive State Pass-Through** smell and **Non-Snapshot-Aware Collections in State** (in-place mutation of standard collections stored in Compose state).

 ---